Back to Freepik Calendar

 Romania

-A country with strong Orthodox roots.
+Easter in Romania: A country with strong Orthodox roots.
 Easter in this European country has a sacred component rooted in religion.
 We can find several traditions that have a profound meaning among the Romanian population, who mostly profess Orthodox Christianity.
-One week before Easter, they celebrate ‘Florii’, a holiday where people with flower names are commemorated.
-On this day, lots of willow branches are carried to churches to be blessed, and afterward, placed in front of sacred icons and above every door to cast evil spirits out.
-On the Thursday before Easter, it’s usual to pain-boiled eggs, a tradition they have in common with other countries.
+One week before Easter, they celebrate Florii, a holiday where the flowers note the start of Passion Week.
+On this day, lots of willow branches are carried to churches to be blessed and, afterward, placed in front of sacred icons and above every door to cast out evil spirits.
+On the Thursday before Easter, it’s usual to paint boiled eggs, a tradition they have in common with other countries.
 Romania is also well-known worldwide for its decorated eggs with craftsmanship.
-The artists fill the empty eggshells with lots of colors, along with different floral and geometrical motives, a tradition that has been passed down between generations!
+The artists fill the empty eggshells with colors and floral and geometrical designs, a tradition that has been passed down through the generations!

 Germany

-An ancient tradition where trees and Easter eggs become one!
-It’s our pleasure to introduce you to the ‘Ostereierbaum’, an ancient German tradition that happens every year on Easter.
-On it, people usually decorate trees with hanging Easter eggs, adding them a pop of color!
+Easter in Germany and Ostereierbaum, an ancient tradition where trees and Easter eggs become one!
+It’s our pleasure to introduce you to Ostereierbaum, an ancient German tradition that happens every year on Easter.
+On it, people usually decorate trees with hanging Easter eggs, adding a pop of color!
 The origins of this curious tradition are quite uncertain, as there’s no real story or evidence of how or when this started.
-But it’s a fact that many German families have followed it for centuries, filling their homes with lots of colors.
+But it’s a fact that many German families have followed it for centuries, filling their homes with colors.
 These trees are commonly reused for other festivities, such as Christmas.
 Thinking of adopting this tradition?
-As it has become really well-known worldwide, you should know that you can just keep the ‘Ostereierbaum’ inside your house by just using a few branches, or outside by decorating a splendorous live tree or bush!
+It has become well-known worldwide.
+You can have an Ostereierbaum inside just by using a few branches or outside by decorating a splendorous live tree or bush!

 Poland

-Now it’s time to eat!
+Easter in Poland, time to eat!
 Hungry?
 The next stop of our journey is Poland, and now it’s all about food!
-In this beautiful European country, there is a protagonist of this festivity: the ‘Babka’.
-But do you know what is it?
-Each Easter Sunday in Poland, this delicious and soft halfway-between bread and a cake, it’s baked in every home.
-It possesses a really distinctive sweet smell, and a delicious citrus flavor.
-‘Babka’ it’s usually filled inside with walnuts, rum, or raisins, and served alongside the classical festivity meal.
-Its origins travel back to 19th century, in the heart of the Jewish communities from Eastern Europe.
-Many emigrants took this recipe with them right to the United States, and nowadays, it has become very popular.
+In this beautiful European country, there is a star of this festivity: babka.
+But do you know what it is?
+This delicious and soft halfway-between bread and a cake is baked in every home each Easter Sunday in Poland.
+It possesses a really distinctive sweet smell and a delicious citrus flavor.
+Babka is usually filled inside with walnuts, rum, or raisins and served alongside the classical festivity meal.
+Its origins travel back to the 19th century, in the heart of the Jewish communities from Eastern Europe.
+Many emigrants took this recipe with them to the United States, and nowadays, it has become very popular.
 Curious fact – this delicious dish appeared on an episode of the series Seinfeld in 1994!

 France